 - We have defined the Index Mode by using generalpurpose processor registers. - Some CISC processors have a version of this mode in which the program counter (PC) can be also used. - Relative Mode: the effective address is determined by the Index mode using the program counter (PC) in place of the general-purpose register Ri.

 Ex.
+Load R2, 20(PC)

-Load R2, 20 (PC) - The PC contains the address of a memory location, and the value 20 ahead of (PC) defines an offset. - Question: Why this mode is called Relative Mode?
-CSCI2510 Lec04: Machine Instructions
+- The PC contains the address of a memory location, and the value 20 ahead of (PC) defines an offset. - That is, the addressed location is identified relative to the PC, which always indicates the current execution point in a program.